MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-azure-ad-openid-connect.md

 With Basic authentication, the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] user account must have web service access key.
 To sign in, instead using their Azure AD password, users provide the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] the web service access key.
 For information about setting up web service access keys, see [How to use an Access Key for SOAP and OData Web Service Authentication](../webservices/web-services-authentication.md#accesskey).

 With OAuth, users are authenticated based on their Azure AD credentials, providing a more direct and single sign-on experience.
-For more information, see [Using OAuth to Authorize Business Central Web Services (OData and SOAP)](../webservices/authenticate-web-services-using-oauth.md).
+See [Using OAuth to Authorize Business Central Web Services (OData and SOAP)](../webservices/authenticate-web-services-using-oauth.md).

-## Additional Security and configuration
+## More Security and configuration tips

 ### Set the access token lifetime